Saturday, August 16, 2025

 Butterflies are a common daily sight at the moment.
 This Common Crow Butterfly (Euploea core) was sitting on top of a weed pulled out from the hillside driveway garden bed.

-I simply adore the vibrant pink of this potted Ixora that sits out in the courtyard garden.
+I simply adore the vibrant pink of this potted Pentas that sits out in the courtyard garden.

 I'm looking forward to seeing more colour after I start potting up additional plants for the courtyard garden ahead of our coming winter.